ThisIsManta/Enumerable/README.md

 ## assign()

 **Returns** the new enumerable that creates object(s) by using the given argument as the name list and the current enumerable as the value list.
-The current enumerable must be an _array of array_.
+The current enumerable must be an _array of array(s)_.

 **Accepts**
 `(array of string)` as a name list.